archywillhe/meteor-ace-editor/README.md

 });
 ```

 `.autorun` is necessary only when the Ace script has not been loaded.

 To learn more about Ace Editor, you can read <a href="http://ace.c9.io/#nav=howto">the how-to guide</a> on their website.

-#License
+## on using UndoManager, VirtualRenderer, etc ##

+Since Ace is still accessible at `window.ace`, to create an instance of the UndoManager, `new window.ace.UndoManager` would do.
+The same goes to other things described in the api.

+## License ##

 "THE BEER-WARE LICENSE" (Revision 42):